smorenburg/cloud-native-beyond-kubernetes-with-radius/README.md

 # Radius Demo

-## Deploying and configuring the resources and application
+## Deploy and configure the resources and application

 **Step 1:** Set the variables.
 Replace `subscription_id` with the subscription identifier.